What is a Title?

-For any changes made to the property, survey will be required.
-Second dwelling unit is not covered under the title insurance until the city provides the zoning search which confirms the legality of the second unit.
+For any changes made to the property, a survey will be required.
+The second dwelling unit is not covered under the title insurance until the city provides the zoning search which confirms the legality of the second unit.

 Title Insurance covers the losses arising from the title but is not a substitute for any information gleaned from a survey.
 For example, if a person purchases a property that had a backyard which the survey revealed to be an encroachment, which was actually a part of the neighbour’s property, title insurance will not be covering this.

-There are standard exclusions in a title insurance policy which are as following:
+There are standard exclusions in a title insurance policy which are as follows: